Victor Robles Player Props: Nationals vs. Mets

 Mets Pitching Rankings

-- The pitching staff for the Mets has a collective 8.9 K/9, which ranks 17th in the league.
+- The Mets pitching staff is 18th in MLB with a collective 8.7 strikeouts per nine innings.

-- The Mets have the 14th-ranked team ERA among all league pitching staffs (4.16).
+- The Mets' 4.20 team ERA ranks 15th among all league pitching staffs.

-- The Mets surrender the fifth-most home runs in baseball (33 total, 1.4 per game).
+- Mets pitchers combine to rank 25th in baseball in home runs surrendered (34 total, 1.4 per game).

-- Butto will take the mound to start for the Mets, his first of the season.
+- The Mets are sending Senga (3-0) out for his fifth start of the season.
+He is 3-0 with a 4.29 ERA and 25 strikeouts through 21 2/3 innings pitched.

+- His last time out came on Friday against the San Francisco Giants, when the right-hander went five innings, surrendering four earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.